brown-dash/Dash-Documentation/markdown/features/generative-ai.md

 ### Generation

-You can generate an image from a text prompt inside of a text node by opening the context menu (three bars icon) => options => Ask GPT-3.
-It will type in its response in the text node containing the prompt.
+You can generate an image from a text prompt through a text node by opening the context menu (three bars icon) => `Generate Dall-e Image`.
+You can preview the image once it is done generating in the bottom right box and save generations you like to the main freeform.

 `Note` Images take some time to generate.
-Additionally, the image model may not always produce a result that aligns with the prompt.

 ![](../../assets/gifs/ai/ai-image.gif){:.img}